espebra/vagrant-skel/README.md

 Vagrant Skeleton
 ================

-This is a repository consisting of vagrant and puppet configuration for multiple linux distributions and releases.
+This is a repository consisting of vagrant configuration for multiple distributions and releases.

-The idea is to use these files as a skel when starting a new project that will benefit from easy access to multiple distributions.
-The puppet configuration will make sure that the repositories are configured, that a set tools and packages are getting installed and other things that can save you some time when starting a new project.

 This repository will always be work in progress.
 Please submit pull requests.